HomeTop HeadlinesSix Skiers Killed in Deadly Avalanche Disaster

 Jean-Luc Boch, mayor of La Plagne, addressed the incident and broader safety concerns.
 “We have really had very beautiful weather today and that is what is behind these dramas,” Boch said.
 “People do not realise when they see these immaculate mountains and this magnificent snow covering that it can be dangerous.”

 Another victim died Sunday at Courchevel, one of the largest and most popular resorts in the French Alps.
 A third fatality occurred in Vallorcine in the Haute-Savoie region, where a 32-year-old victim was thrown against a tree by the force of the avalanche.
-The Vallorcine victim was a ski patroller from Chamonix and father of two.
+The Vallorcine victim was a ski patroller from Chamonix and the father of two.

 Saturday’s avalanches claimed three lives in Val d’Isère and Arêches-Beaufort.
 Two French skiers died at Val d’Isère after being buried under 2.5 meters of snow.
 The Val d’Isère victims had no transceivers, and rescuers located them via their mobile phones.
 One death occurred at Arêches-Beaufort on Saturday, where one person also sustained serious injuries in the same incident.